 5. Kyongnosla Alpine Sanctuary

 Located on the eastern part of Sikkim, this wildlife sanctuary is home to many rare and endangered species of plants.
 Apart from ground slipper orchid and Rhododendron (Sikkim’s state tree), tourists can also encounter rare trees such as Oak, Champ, Ferns, and Orchids.
 In addition, tourists can also find a glimpse of species of musk deer, Himalayan black bear and red panda frequently in this sanctuary.
 To spot or encounter rare animals easily, you need to be at the right place at the right time.
+This place is also surrounded by some of the best temples in Sikkim.

 Best Time to Visit: April – August, and October- November